 Participants will complete this task in groups of four.

 Afterwards, they will discuss and share their results and discuss the standards that are addressed within the task.

-Since this task comes from Frameworks, this is an excellent time to introduce the DOE Math Webpage and georgiastandards.org.
+Since this task comes from Unit 4 of the Grade 8 Framework, this is an excellent time to introduce the DOE Math Webpage and georgiastandards.org.